 Buffaure ski area can be reached by taking a modern automatic coupling gondola from Pozza di Fassa.
-At the Buffaure ski and snowboard enthusiasts can have fun on about 18 km of pistes, almost all red, except for the impressive black one called "Vulcano".
+At the Buffaure ski and snowboard enthusiasts can have fun on about 23 km of pistes, almost all red, except for the impressive black one called "Vulcano".
 Inaugurated in winter 2014-15, this new exciting track enables ski pros to descend the Buffaure by facing a thrilling altitude drop of 566 m.
-For those who prefer more gentle slopes the so called "Panoramica" (6 km long) is the ideal one to return to Pozza: starting from the 2,050 m of Refuge Baita Cuz, enjoying the breath taking view over the Monzoni and the Maerins Towers, down to the beginning of Val San Nicolò and to the gondola’s departure station.
-The "hard to please skiers" are suggested to reach Col de Valvacin, ascend the wild Val Jumela by chair lift and pass over the Sella Brunéch to get to the neighbour ski area Ciampac (Alba di Canazei).
+For those who prefer more gentle slopes the so called "Panorama" (5 km long) is the ideal one to return to Pozza: starting from the 2,050 m of Refuge Buffaure, enjoying the breath taking view over the Monzoni and the "Maerins Towers", down to the beginning of Val San Nicolò and to the gondola’s departure station.
+The "hard to please skiers" are suggested to reach "Col de Valvacin", ascend the wild "Val Jumela" by chair lift and pass over the "Sella Brunéch" to get to the neighbour ski area Ciampac (Alba di Canazei).

 Buffaure Snowpark is the right meeting point for freestylers, as it is equipped with jumps, rails and boxes, suited for riders of each skill.

-From the centre of Alba di Canazei the cableway takes skiers up to Ciampac in very few minutes.
+From the centre of Alba di Canazei the cableway "D-Line" takes skiers up to Ciampac in a very short time.
 Ciampac is a natural viewpoint over the mountain groups of Sassolungo, Sella and Marmolada, the so called "Queen of the Dolomites".
-The "Ciampac" is one of the most famous and exciting black slopesof Val di Fassa.
+The "Ciampac" is one of the most famous and exciting black slopes in Val di Fassa.
 It has been recently enlarged and improved becoming accessible also to less skilled skiers.
-It is a very technical run, about 2,5 km long and having an altitude drop of 660 m.
-It is definitely a sheer drop, starting from the hollow of Ciampac and descending to the village, dominated by the impressive Colac and by the volcanic Crepa Neigra.
+It is a very technical run, about 2.2 km long and having an altitude drop of 660 m.
+It is definitely a sheer drop, starting from the hollow of Ciampac and descending to the village, dominated by the impressive "Colac" and by the volcanic "Crepa Neigra".
 Skiers can quickly glide along the pistes of Panorama Ski Tour leading to Pozza-Buffaure ski area.
 The tour offers the opportunity of skiing along many different slopes within Val di Fassa, starting from Vigo.
-Thanks to the new lift getting connecting Alba to Col dei Rossi, from Ciampac you can ski further to Belvedere, Col Rodella and enter the amazing Sellaronda, the most famous ski carousel of Dolomiti Superski.
+Thanks to the lift connecting Alba to "Col dei Rossi", you can ski from Ciampac further to Belvedere, Col Rodella and enter the amazing Sellaronda, the most famous ski carousel in the whole Dolomiti Superski.